-Are you facing unexpected expenses as a direct result of the COVID-19 pandemic and the transition to remote classes and services?
+Are you facing unexpected expenses as a direct result of the COVID-19 pandemic and the transition to remote classes and services or are your facing financial difficulty meeting your cost of attendance?
 If so, you may be eligible for the COVID-19 Emergency Grant!
-Students enrolled for summer 2020 can apply for a one-time $500 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
+Students enrolled for fall 2021 can apply for a one-time $1000 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
 Don’t let a financial emergency keep you from completing your educational goals at DVC!
 Funds are limited!
 Apply now!

-more visibility, help them run more effectively, stay connected, and submit forms
+student organizations more visibility, help them operate more effectively, stay connected,

-electronically.
-Additionally, it allows all students an opportunity to become more
+and submit forms electronically.
+Additionally, it allows all students an opportunity

 View, register or join a DVC student organization now on DVCsync!

 DVCsync serves as the online portal for all clubs, Associated Students of DVC, and the Inter-Club Council.
 This online program creates one central location for all clubs and a student government presence, enriches communication for all students, streamlines club program application, renewal, and event requests.
 DVCsync also features: file management, people groups, polling, discussion board, direct messaging, and help with officer and/or advisor transitions providing a digital history.
 Students and staff can browse organizations and join.
 In addition, there is a mobile APP that you can download.
 Check it out today and join a few clubs.